reliablyhq/documentation/docs/guides/slo/slo-commands/index.md

 The full set of commands are:

 * init  - this initialises an SLO, which can be run either interactively or a manifest file can be provided.
+* edit - edit the slo file from the server
 * apply - this allows you to apply a locally held manifest to your current organisation on the Reliably SAAS.
 * pull - this allows you to pull/download a manifest from the Reliably SAAS